-The next step in the process is to get your forked repository down to your computer to work on.
+The next step in the process is to copy your forked repository onto your computer to work on.
 This will create an identical copy of the GitHub repository on your local machine.
 To do this you need to know the address of your repository.
-The URL to your repository address will be "https://github.com/<YOUR USERNAME>/volttron.git".
-From a terminal execute the following commands which will create a directory "git" in your home directory and then change to that directory, clone from your repository, and finally change into the cloned repository.
+The URL to your repository address will be https://github.com/<YOUR USERNAME>/volttron.git.
+From a terminal execute the following commands: